How to Publish on Google Play Books in 2023

 Enter 2020.
-This year will probably be remembered for other somber things, but it also marks the moment that Google Play Books finally opened its doors, in a big way, to indie authors.
+The year will probably be remembered for other somber things, but it also marks the moment that Google Play Books finally opened its doors, in a big way, to indie authors.

 Now, it’s easier than ever to create a new publisher account.
 No approval periods anymore: you can just create your account, set up your book, and upload it to the store — with just a few easy clicks.

 Gone are the times of the widespread auto-discounting too.
 As of October 2020, Google Play Books will “unilaterally follow the list price that you provide for an ebook on sales to customers in the United States and Canada,” no matter the price of the ebook.

 Note: Google Play obviously still reserves the right to “price-match” your book if they see a lower price available elsewhere, just like most other retailers.

 All in all, this means that (unless you’re exclusive to Amazon through KDP Select) there is no reason anymore not to have your books on Google Play.
 On the contrary, you have everything to gain: Google Play even offers better royalties than Amazon (70% vs 35%), and charges no delivery fees, on books priced below $2.99 or above $9.99!

 So let’s see exactly how you can achieve that!

 How to publish your book on Google Play in 7 easy steps

 As we mentioned, Google Play has removed “approval periods” and waiting lists for creating new publisher accounts.
 But here’s what you can also get excited about: they’ve also redesigned their whole publishing system, and made it easier than ever to publish on Google Play Books.